Saucony Endorphin Speed 5 Running Shoe Review

 • Not as light as a true super shoe.

 The Saucony Endorphin Speed 5 shines in short-distance races.
-Its firm forefoot, energetic midsole, and nylon plate make it an excellent choice for 5K and 10K efforts.
+Its firm forefoot, energetic midsole, and nylon plate make it a good choice for 5K and 10K efforts.
 The toe-off strikes a nice balance between firmness and flexibility, but isn't truly snappy either.
 Runners who want a plated feel without going full carbon will find this shoe fast and fun on race day.

 Pros